pixlsus/website/src/articles/interview-chdk/index.md

 **philmoz** Magic Lantern uses QEMU to run their code in an emulator.
 In theory CHDK could do this as well; but to date no-one has invested the time to create the hardware simulation bits needed.
 Debugging CHDK is old school - blinking LED's, printing messages (if you have the display working), writing log files, and lots of trial and error.

-**reyalp** Not emulation, but I use <dfn>chdkptp</dfn> a lot for interactive testing.
+**reyalp** Not emulation, but I use *chdkptp* a lot for interactive testing.
 Being able to dump bits of memory or call functions interactively from a PC console is very useful.

 #### What's the easiest way for someone to get involved with CHDK?